 “Where does a homeless accountant live?
 In a tax shelter!”

 I know, I know, it’s a pretty lame joke, but when it comes to this time of the year and your taxes it’s a good idea to look at utilizing some of those tax shelters.
-Most Americans are aware of some of these tax advantaged vehicles: 410(k) plans, IRAs, and the 529 college saving plan just to name a few.
+Most Americans are aware of some of these tax-advantaged vehicles: 410(k) plans, IRAs, and the 529 college saving plan just to name a few.
 However, one that isn’t as well known is the HSA or Health Savings Account.
 These plans may offer some great tax benefits for those who are eligible.
-Want to learn more about the HSA?

 HSAs are accounts that allow holders to accumulate cash in order to cover different medical expenses they might incur.
 There are 3 different tax benefits that these relatively obscure accounts have:

-Contributions to an HSA can be deducted from your gross income, providing a tax deduction for the contributor while creating tax free assets for medical expenses you may incur.
-Unlike FSAs (Flexible Spending Accounts), HSAs contributions can accumulate over time to be used as needed.
-Annual contribution limits for 2018 are as follows:
+Contributions to an HSA can be deducted from your gross income, providing a tax deduction for the contributor while creating tax-free assets for medical expenses you may incur.
+Unlike FSAs (Flexible Spending Accounts), HSAs contributions can accumulate over time to be used as needed, just be cautious of contribution limits as they change year to year.